 Lion of Judah Endowment Funds

-LION OF JUDAH ENDOWMENT FUNDS your commitment of $5,000 or more to the Jewish Federation of Greater Pittsburgh’s Annual Campaign, ensuring that your legacy in helping meet our community needs will go on forever.
+LION OF JUDAH ENDOWMENT FUNDS your commitment of $5,000 or more to the Jewish Federation of Greater Pittsburgh’s Community Campaign, ensuring that your legacy in helping meet our community needs will go on forever.

 How Does It Work?